| Subject name (in Hungarian, in English) | Fundamentals of finite element method | |||

 Aim

-The main goal of the subject is to introduce the students to the basics of the finite element method primarily through solving elasticity-related problems.
-The subject aims to cover the following main topics: computation of deformations in rod structures using matrix formalism; fundamentals of elasticity theory; principle of minimum potential energy; finite element discretization; definition of shape functions; formulation of finite element equations; solution strategies for finite element problems; introduction to plane tension/compression and bending beam elements; finite element analysis of plane tension/compression and bending beam structures; introduction to plane quadrilateral elements; computation of stiffness matrix for plane quadrilateral elements; solution of plane problems using the finite element method; introduction to Gauss quadrature; analytical and finite element analysis of longitudinal vibrations in rods; finite element computation of bending vibrations in beams; introduction of consistent and lumped mass matrices; estimation of natural frequencies.
+The main objective of the course is to introduce students to the fundamentals of the finite element method, primarily through the solution of elasticity problems.
+The course aims to cover the following main topics: calculation of deformations of bar structures using matrix formalism; basic equations of elasticity; the principle of minimum total potential energy; finite element discretization; definition of shape functions; fundamental finite element equations; solution strategies for finite element problems; introduction to two-dimensional truss and beam elements under axial and bending loads; finite element analysis of two-dimensional truss and beam structures; introduction to two-dimensional quadrilateral elements; calculation of the stiffness matrix for two-dimensional quadrilateral elements; solving two-dimensional problems with the finite element method; introduction to Gaussian quadrature; analytical and finite element analysis of the longitudinal vibration of bars; finite element calculation of the bending vibration of beams; introduction to consistent and lumped mass matrices; estimation of natural frequencies.

 Learning outcomes